ArtBlocks/artbot/README.md

 }
 ```

-3. As a PBAB partner you most likely have a contract of your own.
-To configure this you will have to follow the [optional configuration](#optional-configuration) scheme in `ProjectConfig/partnerContracts.json`.
 4. Please update the [contract names](#contract-names) table in the README if you added a new contract to `partnerContract.json`.
 5. Add Asupkay as a reviewer on the pull request.
 6. Once the pull request goes in you should then be able to query Art Bot for configured projects in the relevant channel(s).